ComibyteOrg/Comibyte-PHP-Framework/README.md

 <a name="license"></a>
 ## License

-The Comibyte PHP Mini Framework is open-source software licensed under the MIT License.
-Feel free to use it and adapt it for your own projects.
+The Comibyte PHP Framework is open-source software.
+Feel free to use it and adapt it for your own projects.#   C o m i b y t e - P H P - F r a m e w o r k 
+ 
+ 